ParsaBerah/ParsaBerah/README.md

 ### 🚀 **About Me**
 - 🌱 Currently learning **C Programming** and **Front-End Development**.
-- 💻 Working on [project name or skill, e.g., mastering strings in C].
+- 💻 Working on .
 - 🔍 Exploring opportunities in software development and web development.

 ---